-In our opinion the financial report of Roc Oil Company Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:

-- (a) giving a true and fair view of the financial position of the consolidated entity as at 31 December 2015 and of its performance for the year ended on that date; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.
+- a. giving a true and fair view of the consolidated financial position of the Group as at 31 December 2016 and of its consolidated financial performance for the year ended on that date; and - b. complying with Australian Accounting Standards Reduced Disclosure Requirements and the Corporations Regulations 2001.